 Your Gibson is also going to weigh more than your Epiphone guitar.
 Trust me, that extra pound is going to feel like a ton the longer you are onstage.
 So better hit the gym and do some back exercises.

 Would I bring a Gibson Les Paul onstage?
 It depends.
-If it’s a calm atmosphere that I’ll be playing in, I’ll use it.
+I’ll use it if it’s a calm atmosphere that I’ll be playing in.
 A Gibson Les Paul sounds great clean.

 Epiphones are reliable workhorses on and offstage.

 Why Are Epiphone Les Pauls So Much Cheaper Than Gibson?

 Manufacturing and production costs are the main driving factors that affect the price points between Epiphone and Gibson Les Pauls.

 Take for example the basic construction and assembly of the guitars.
 All Gibson guitars are built in the USA.
 This means labor is more expensive.
 On the other hand, Epiphone is produced outside of the US, lowering manufacturing, production, and labor costs.